cqframework/vscode-cql/README.md

 This extension requires Java to be installed.
 It'll prompt you to install Java if required.

+This project maintains a [User Guide](wiki/User-Guide) that provides detailed instructions on how to use the plugin to author and test CQL content.

 ## More About the Clinical Quality Language

 The Clinical Quality Language (CQL) is a domain specific language for expressing